Luminosity and cooling of highly magnetized white dwarfs: suppression of luminosity by strong magnetic fields: Introduction

-In the present paper, we study the cooling of magnetised white dwarfs and calculate the corresponding luminosities.
-While the cooling of white dwarfs is not a completely resolved issue, it has been investigated since 1950s, e.g., when \cite{Mestel} attempted to understand the source of energy of white dwarfs and to estimate the ages of observed white dwarfs.
-Subsequently, \cite{MestelRud} also explored the cooling of white dwarfs and found them to be radiating at the expense of their thermal energy.
-They also showed, by including the Coulomb contribution to the thermal energy, that the lifetimes of white dwarfs are twice as large as estimated earlier.
-The evolution and cooling of low mass white dwarfs, beginning as a bright central star to the stage of crystallization after about 10 billion years, were also addressed by \cite{Tutukov} who argued that the similarity of a modern cooling curve then to the one predicted by \cite{Mestel} is the consequence of a series of accidents.
-Furthermore, \cite{Hansen} reviewed the physics of cool white dwarfs, in particular their impact in order to extract valuable information about the early history of our galaxy.
+Here in an exploratory manner, we estimate the luminosities of magnetized white dwarfs and calculate the corresponding cooling.
+This has become more relevant as magnetized white dwarfs have been proposed to be candidates for soft gamma-ray repeaters and anomalous X-ray pulsars, with ultraviolet luminosities too small to detect \citep{mukhrao}.
+Also the white dwarf pulsar AR Sco has been very recently argued to be a proto--highly magnetized white dwarf \citep{arsco}.
+While the cooling of white dwarfs is not a completely resolved issue, it has been investigated since the 1950s, when \citet{Mestel} attempted to understand the source of energy of white dwarfs and to estimate the ages of observed white dwarfs.
+Subsequently, the cooling of white dwarfs was explored by \citet{MestelRud} and white dwarfs were found to be radiating at the expense of their thermal energy.
+The evolution and cooling of low--mass white dwarfs, beginning as a bright central star to the stage of crystallization after about $10\,$Gyr, were also addressed \citep{Tutukov} and it was argued that the similarity of a modern cooling curve to the one predicted by \citet{Mestel} is the consequence of a series of accidents.
+Indeed, the limitations of Mestel's original theory, and underlying approximations for white dwarf cosmochronology, were mentioned later \citep{font}, without undermining the essential role played by the theory for the historical development of the field of white dwarfs.
+Furthermore, the physics of cool white dwarfs was reviewed \citep{Hansen}, with particular attention to their usefulness to extract valuable information about the early history of our Galaxy.

-The above works either did not consider the effects of magnetic field or the fields embedding the star were assumed to be too weak to have any practical effects.
-On the other hand, the field of magnetised white dwarfs considered by our group (and some others), as mentioned above, is high enough compared to that of all previous works which addressed the cooling of white dwarfs.
-Hence, here we plan to explore the cooling and luminosity of magnetised white dwarfs proposed by us earlier.
+The above work either did not consider the effects of magnetic field or the fields embedding the star were assumed to be too weak to have any practical effects.
+On the other hand, the field of magnetized white dwarfs considered by our group (and some others) is higher than that of all previous work that addressed the cooling of white dwarfs.
+Hence, here we explore the luminosity and cooling of magnetized white dwarfs.